F-Stack/f-stack/dpdk/doc/guides/prog_guide/thread_safety_dpdk_functions.rst

 However, the DPDK performs checks to ensure that libraries are only initialized once.
 If initialization is attempted more than once, an error is returned.

-In the multi-process case, the configuration information of shared memory will only be initialized by the master process.
+In the multi-process case, the configuration information of shared memory will only be initialized by the primary process.
-Thereafter, both master and secondary processes can allocate/release any objects of memory that finally rely on rte_malloc or memzones.
+Thereafter, both primary and secondary processes can allocate/release any objects of memory that finally rely on rte_malloc or memzones.

 Interrupt Thread
 ----------------